Ash-Sdh/12449879_object-detection-robotic-vision/README.md

 ### Objective
 The goal of this assignment was to build and improve a baseline object detection model for robotic vision.
 A pre-trained YOLOv5s model (trained on COCO) was used as the baseline.
-To improve performance in cluttered environments, a Convolutional Block Attention Module (CBAM) was added to the YOLOv5 backbone.
+To improve performance in cluttered environments, a Convolutional Block Attention Module (CBAM) was added to the YOLOv5 .
 Model accuracy and speed were evaluated to analyze the trade-off between detection precision and inference time.

 ### Implementation Overview